 1. Privacy is important

-Having an office quiet space to use for a private moment is very valuable in an open-plan office.
+Having an office quiet space to use for importants tasks is very valuable in an open-plan office.
 There are many reasons why an employee might want some privacy.
 They may need to take a confidential phone call or work on something that requires a high level of focus and concentration.
-They may wish for some time to themselves so that they can think a tough problem through.
+Or they may wish for some time to themselves so that they can think through a difficult problem.

-An office phone booth can even be a place to retreat to in times of workplace conflict so that all involved parties can cool down away from one another, providing the space needed to later resolve the situation.
+An office phone booth can also be a place to retreat to in times of workplace conflict so that all involved parties can cool down, far away from one another, providing the space needed to later resolve the situation.